Ready to try something different?

 How should I use SILIQ?

 See the detailed “Instructions for Use” that come with your SILIQ for information on the right way to store, prepare, and give your SILIQ injections at home, and how to properly throw away (dispose of) used SILIQ prefilled syringes.
-Use SILIQ exactly as your doctor tells you to use it.
+Use SILIQ exactly as your healthcare provider tells you to use it.

 What are possible side effects of SILIQ?

-SILIQ may cause serious side effects.
 See “What is the most important information I should know about SILIQ?” and “Who should not take SILIQ?”

+The most common side effects of SILIQ include: joint pain, headache, tiredness, diarrhea, mouth or throat pain, nausea, muscle pain, injection site reactions, flu, low white blood count (neutropenia), and fungal infections of the skin.
 Call your doctor for medical advice on side effects.
-You are encouraged to report negative side effects of prescription drugs to FDA at www.fda.gov/MedWatch or call 1-800-FDA-1088.
+You are encouraged to report negative side effects of prescription drugs to Bausch Health at 1-800-321-4576 or FDA at 1-800-FDA-1088 or visit www.fda.gov/medwatch.

 Click here for full Prescribing Information, including Boxed Warning about suicidal ideation and behavior, and Medication Guide.